mekowalski/streams-client/NOTES.md

 - Begin Headers for each different component
   - forms basis of having the ability to login/logout of application
   - [] Add Header Component to App Component outside of the BrowserRouter
+    - should have links for: Stream List and Login/Logout Button

+- [x] Semantic UI, of course